 It is possible to publish even a very short book but packed so much with sensible, practical, eye-opening content, that it will change people’s lives, that people will recommend and… that will sell well.
 (Example?
 Rework!)

-- I’ll be also soon giving for free my Slow Blogging ebook to my subscribers.
-If you want to subscribe for monthly blog’s updates, click here.
+- If you want to subscribe for weekly blog’s updates, click here.

 - If you subscribed – check email and click the confirmation link in the email you’ve got from me!
 There are still many unconfirmed people!

 If you like my writing, subscribe to the weekly newsletter.